SAP-archive/xsk/docs-site/docs/artifacts/hdbtable.md

 The information on this page will help you learn how to develop the design-time data-persistence model for an XSK application using the HDBTable syntax.

+## Details About the Parser
+---

+!!! warning "Caution"
+	The parser does not allow duplicate properties.

+The order of the table's, column's and index's properties is not taken into account when the table definition is parsed.

+An exception will be thrown if a property is defined more than once in the *.hdbtable file.
+An additional exception will be thrown if a mandatory field is missing.

 ## Reference
 ---